bengland2/pbench/agent/bench-scripts/pbench-fio.md

 For cases where the file can be completely read/written before the test duration has finished, if you don't want the test to stop, you must specify **time_based=1** to force fio to keep doing I/O to the file.
 For example, on sequential files, if it reaches the end of file, it will seek to beginning of the file and start over.
 On random I/O, it will keep generating random offsets even if the entire file has been accessed.

-# rate-limiting IOPS
+# limiting IOPS

 A successful test should show both high throughput and acceptable latency.
 For random I/O tests, it is possible to bring the system to its knees by putting way more random I/O requests in flight than there are block devices to service them (i.e. increasing queue depth).
 This can artificially drive up response time.
 You can reduce queue depth by reducing **iodepth=k** parameter in the job file or reducing number of concurrent fio processes.
 But another method that may be useful is to reduce the rate at which each fio process issues random I/O requests to a lower value than it would otherwise have.
 You can do this with the **rate_iops=k** parameter in the job file.
 For example, this was used to run a large cluster at roughly 3/4 of its throughput capacity for latency measurements.

-# measuring latency percentiles as a function of time
+# measuring latency percentiles

 Usually when a latency requirement is defined in a SLA (service-level agreement) for a cluster, the implication is that *at any point in time* during the operation of the cluster, the Nth latency percentile will not exceed X seconds.
 However, fio does not output that information directly in its normal logs - instead it outputs latency percentiles measured over the duration of the entire test run.
 For short test this may be sufficient, but for longer tests or tests designed to measure *changes* in latency, you need to capture the variation in latency percentiles over time.
 The new fio histogram logging feature helps you do that.
 It uses the histogram data structures internal to every fio process, emitting this histogram to a log file at a user-specified interval.
 A post-processing tool, [fiologparser-hist.py](https://github.com/axboe/fio/blob/master/tools/hist/fiologparser_hist.py), then reads in these histogram logs and outputs latency percentiles over time.   pbench's postprocessing tool runs it and then graphs the results.
 The job file parameters **write_hist_log=h** and **hist_log_msec** control the pathnames and interval for histogram logging.

-# example of use case for OpenStack Cinder volumes
+# example of OpenStack Cinder volumes

 Advice: do everything on smallest possible scale to start with, until you get your input files to work, then scale it out.